ESPN, Disney return to Charter’s Spectrum cable in time for ‘Monday Night Football’

 Both sides had a lot to lose.
 Charter had said it was on pace to pay Disney $2.2 billion this year before the stalemate began, payments that evidently stopped.
 On the other side, angry Charter customers were canceling their service.
 Spectrum had close to 15 million subscribers before the blackout began.

-Robert A. Iger, CEO of The Walt Disney Company, and Charter's Winfrey issued a joint statement addressing the settlement.
+Robert A. Iger, CEO of The Walt Disney Co., and Charter’s Winfrey issued a joint statement addressing the settlement.

 “Our collective goal has always been to build an innovative model for the future,” they said.
 “This deal recognizes both the continued value of linear television and the growing popularity of streaming services, while addressing the evolving needs of our consumers.